 Your car starts fine, but when you try to move the shifter into Drive, the car won’t shift.
 You notice that the shifter is stuck and hesitates to move.
 Here is a list of typical symptoms related to the automatic transmission shifter stuck.

-- Mercedes stuck in Park (P)and refuse to go to D or N.
+- Mercedes is stuck in Park (P)and refuse to go to D or N.

-- Stuck in D, R, N and will not move back to Park (P).
+- Stuck in D, R, and N and will not move back to Park (P).

 - Can’t remove keys from the ignition.

 - Mercedes transmission won’t go into drive.

 - Mercedes E, S, C, ML-Class gear shift stuck in park.

 - Mercedes will start, but the transmission won’t go into gear.

 - The shifter can not be returned to Park (P), and you can’t remove the key from the ignition.

 - P, N, R, and D gear selection indicators on the dashboard not displaying the correct gear.